yznpku/LabCompass/README.md

 System Requirements
 ---

-LabCompass requires OpenGL 2.0.
+- Windows 7/8/10.
+- OpenGL 2.1 or higher.
 Update your graphics card drivers if you experience display issues.

 Downloads
 ---